Drugs and alcohol have the potential to cause harm both physically, socially and impact on your academic studies.

-The vast majority of students are over 18 years old and therefore legally free to consume alcohol.
-Whilst the University recognises that drinking can be an enjoyable and harmless feature of student life students should be aware that excessive alcohol consumption can have harmful effects.
-Any student who feels they are forming a dependency upon alcohol should also seek help.
+The vast majority of students are over 18 years old and are legally free to consume alcohol.
+Whilst we recognise that drinking can be an enjoyable and harmless feature of student life, please be aware that excessive alcohol consumption can have harmful effects.

-How ever you choose to spend your time it is important for you to know the facts about drugs and alcohol which can help you make choices.
+How ever you choose to spend your time it's important to know the facts about drugs and alcohol which can help you make choices.
 The links below give you details about organisations which can give you information and support on drugs and alcohol.

 NHS Choices - Drug Addiction